cathive/concourse-sonarqube-resource/README.md

   * `maven` Forces usage of the Maven plugin to perform the scan.
 * `project_key`: Project key (default value is read from sonar-project.properties)
 * `sources`: Comma-separated paths to directories containing source files.
+* `maven_settings_file`: Path to a Maven settings file that shall be used.
+  Only used if the scanner_type during has been set to / determined to use Maven.
+  If the resource itself has a maven_settings configuration, this key will override it's value.